oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article5.md

       {% imgx aligncenter assets/way-to-go-on-oci-article-5-producepersontestmessage.png 1113 711 "Produce a test person mesage on the Stream" %}

-   There's no need real need to worry, so feel free to publish the message multiple times.
+   There's no real need to worry, so feel free to publish the message multiple times.
 It won't result in multiple database records since the name is used as identifier.
 The only difference you're likely to see will be in the logging of the application.
 Of course, if you make changes in the name between the messages, no matter how small, you'll wind up with a lot of additional records in the database.

 >**NOTE:** The code is not very robust.
 It will likely choke on messages with a different format, so make sure you stay consistent with what's been presented.
 {:.warn}